funvill/funvill.github.io/_posts/2019-09-14-digital-stained-glass-workshop-sept2019.md

 ---
-title: Digital stained glass workshop
+title: "Digital stained glass workshop"
 date: 2019-09-14 00:01:00
+categories:
-categories: Events
+- Events
+slug: digital-stained-glass-workshop-sept2019

 ---

 **Update**.
 See this post for photos from the event, source code files, Slides, and a post mortem (what worked, what didn't)